LederWorks/myrepos/.github/instructions/powershell.instructions.md

 - Document PowerShell-specific limitations or features
 - Maintain examples with current PowerShell syntax

-{% if repository.has_backend %}
-## Backend Development Guidelines

-When working with PowerShell scripts for backend services in {{ repository.name }}:

-- Follow server-specific PowerShell patterns for service management
-- Implement proper logging for production environments
-- Use structured error handling for service operations
-- Support configuration management for different environments
-{% endif %}

-{% if repository.has_frontend %}
-## Frontend Build Integration

-PowerShell scripts supporting frontend development in {{ repository.name }}:

-- Coordinate with npm/yarn build processes
-- Handle asset compilation and optimization
-- Support development server management
-- Implement hot reload and watch functionality
-{% endif %}

-{% if repository.has_infra %}
-## Infrastructure Automation

-PowerShell scripts for infrastructure management in {{ repository.name }}:

-- Follow cloud provider PowerShell module conventions
-- Implement proper credential management and security
-- Support infrastructure deployment and configuration
-- Handle environment-specific configurations and deployments
-{% endif %}

-## Related Documentation

-{% for instruction in detected_instructions %}
-{% if instruction.filename != 'powershell.instructions.md' %}
-- **{{ instruction.display_name }}**: [{{ instruction.filename }}]({{ instruction.filename }}) - {{ instruction.purpose }}
-{% endif %}
-{% endfor %}

-This instruction file should be updated whenever new PowerShell-specific patterns are established or existing patterns are modified to ensure consistency across all PowerShell scripts in {{ repository.name }}.
+This instruction file should be updated whenever new PowerShell-specific patterns are established or existing patterns are modified to ensure consistency across all PowerShell scripts in the project.